nteshxx/SafeMap/README.md

 3 2                                         There is no Safe Path from 3 to 2
 0 2                                         There is a Safe Path from 0 to 2 and path length is 1

-But, Your program should run for all sorts of graphs possible, not only the above graph.
-The program will be tested against all sorts of test cases, so you may lose marks if you create a program which gives a conditional output.
+Program should run for all sorts of graphs possible, not only the above graph.